-You need a grinding machine with the right capabilities for your application.
+Grinding machines are used to refine the material you your produscing to create a desired finish.
+Grinding machines can also be used to create groves and other circular shapes on a surface.
 Major categories of grinders include surface grinders, cylindrical grinders (OD grinders), centerless grinders, internal grinders (ID grinders) and specialty grinders such as jig grinders.

 Horizontal-Spindle Surface Grinders (Peripheral Surface Grinders): The flat edge or periphery of the wheel contacts the workpiece.